-COUNTY PURCHASING AGENT SIGNATURE:
+COUNTY PURCHASING AGENT SIGNATURE: Saul Vin COUNTY PURCHASING AGENT SIGNATURE: your m

 I. SCOPE

 This policy shall apply to all Orange County Deputy Purchasing Agents to encourage the procurement of environmentally preferable products and to ensure compliance with mandated State regulations related to the procurement of necessary goods and services.